 Out of Customs, through the timeshare trap, got your pesos, you'll

-see three taxi ticket booths, rates are posted and one maybe a little less.
+see 2 or 3 taxi ticket booths, rates are posted and one maybe a little less.
 Ignore the

 crowds of people yelling 'Taxi' and go straight to the booth, buy your